 FOR THE GARNISH

-- Heavy whipping cream - whip to stiff peaks, and pipe with a jumbo star tip to add a decorative touch and visual contrast to the top of the tart.
+Heavy whipping cream - whip to stiff peaks and pipe with a jumbo star tip for a decorative touch.

-- Granulated sugar - to add a bit of sweetness to the whipped cream
+Granulated sugar - adds a bit of sweetness to the whipped cream.

-- A thick chocolate bar - Use a vegetable peeler along the side of a thick bar of chocolate to create chocolate shavings.
-A thicker bar (such as a Trader Joe's pound plus bar) will give you wider shavings.
+A thick chocolate bar - use a vegetable peeler to create chocolate shavings.
+A thicker bar (like Trader Joe’s pound-plus bar) gives wider shavings.

 Frequently asked questions